koodaamo/docop-tasks/README.md

 Fetch and store HTML from source URLs.

 - input: a source with a set of resources (URLs) to fetch
-- output: documents with 'reference', 'title' and 'html' fields
+- output: documents with 'reference', 'title', 'html' and 'uuid' fields